 The Uzbek language is the only official state language.
 Though the major part of population can speak Russian language.
 In some regions such as in Samarkand and Bukhara local people also speak Tajik language.

 Due to the hot and dry climate, dominance of mountain and desert landscape in Uzbekistan, people mainly live in oases.
 In desert areas of the republic the population density is very low.
 So Karakalpakstan and Navoi regions number only 7-9 people per square kilometer and the most populous region the Ferghana Valley numbers about 500 people per square kilometer.
 It is the largest rate of population density among CIS countries.
 The urbanization process in Uzbekistan caused to the increase in the number of cities, and consequently to the increase in the urban population.
 Today in Uzbekistan cities live more than 42% of total population.
 The largest city is Tashkent.
 It is the capital of Uzbekistan and numbers over 2 millions of population.
 Tashkent is the administrative and business center of the republic.
 A lot of industrial enterprises and offices of large companies are located here.
 Tashkent is noted for its theatres, museums, parks and many others.
 Other major cities include Samarkand, Bukhara, Khiva, Andijan, Ferghana.

-About 60% of Uzbek population lives in rural places.
-As a rule, Uzbek families have many children, especially in villages.
-The average family consists of 5-7 people.
+The average Uzbek family consists of 5-6 people.
 According to centuries-old traditions and mentality of Uzbek people, family was and is one of the most important priorities in modern society.